Are you the cool 90’s kid who thinks he/she has received the best of both worlds?

 Financial planning such as consulting an expert, making and adhering to a financial budget, subscribing to an insurance plan and inculcating the habit of savings are a few must-have habits.

-Each investor must access the risk – return trade-off before investing in any security.
-The ideal way to go about an investment is through self- study and gaining conviction.
+Each investor must access the risk-return trade-off before investing in any security.
+The ideal way to go about an investment is through self- study and gaining a conviction.

 Nowadays, SIP or Systematic Investment Plan is a very good investment option for millennial investors, as it provides the benefits of rupee cost averaging and compounding from a disciplined long-term investing.